-After a successful legal defense, the Mende were able to leave Connecticut and return to Africa in November 1841.
-The Mende stayed about eight months in Connecticut, and for most of that time, they lived here.
-Williams supported the abolitionist movement and likely hid escaped slaves here on his property, although direct records of this more clandestine activity are difficult to obtain and would have been kept secret owing to the opposition abolitionists faced from most white residents and the occasional violence that befell abolitionists even in a state such as Connecticut.
+The Amistad rebels (also known as the Mendi Africans) were able to leave Connecticut and return to Africa in November 1841.
+The Mendi stayed about eight months in Connecticut, and for most of that time, they lived here, in the Carriagehouse.
+Williams supported the abolitionist movement and likely hid escaped slaves here on his property, although direct records of this more clandestine activity are difficult to obtain and would have been kept secret owing to the opposition abolitionists faced from most white residents and the occasional violence that befell abolitionists.
 After the Civil War, Williams assisted former slaves as a director of the Freedman's Bureau.

 Austin F. Williams Carriagehouse and House, National Historic Landmark Nomination form, United States Department of the Interior, National Park Service, July 17, 1988.